-Keep in mind that most large bootcamps prepare you to enter the hiring cycle and become an IC-level designer at a corporation but don't prepare you as well for the possibility of alternative career paths.
+Keep in mind that most large Bootcamps prepare you to enter the hiring cycle and become an IC-level designer at a corporation but don’t prepare you as well for the possibility of alternative career paths/ladders.

-If you aren't sure what you want your career path to be, choose a product design course that doesn't lock you into just one.
+If you aren’t sure what you want your career path to be, choose a product design course that doesn’t lock you into just one.
 Want to work for a company and then freelance for a while before starting an agency?
-Our Product Design Master Course for example is custom-tailored to each student to make sure that no matter what career pivots happen in their future they are well prepared.
+Make sure that no matter what career pivots happen in their future you are well prepared.

 Some self-assessment questions to ask: